 There have been reports of tamoxifen being associated with the occurrence of retinopathy, although most of this information has come from case studies.
-160,161 Furthermore, these reports have not been confirmed in the randomized controlled trials of tamoxifen.
-A 1.14 relative risk of cataract formation (95% CI, 1.01-1.29), compared with placebo, has been reported in the P-1 study, and individuals developing cataracts while on tamoxifen have a relative risk for cataract surgery of 1.57 (95% CI, 1.16-2.14), compared with placebo.
-73 After 7 years of follow-up in the P-1 study, relative risks of cataract formation and cataract surgery were similar to those initially reported.
-74 In the MORE trial, raloxifene use was not associated with an increase in the incidence of cataracts compared with placebo (RR = 0.9; 95% Cl, 0.8-1.1).
-In the STAR trial, the incidence of cataract development and occurrence of cataract surgery was significantly higher in the group receiving tamoxifen compared with the group receiving raloxifene.
-76,162 The rate of cataract development (RR = 0.80; 95% CI, 0.72- 0.89) and the rate of cataract surgery (RR = 0.79; 95% CI, 0.70-0.90) were about 20% less in the raloxifene group than in the tamoxifen group. ^{76,162} Thus, patients experiencing visual symptoms while undergoing treatment with tamoxifen should seek ophthalmologic evaluation.
+153,154 Furthermore, these reports have not been confirmed in the randomized controlled trials of tamoxifen.
+A 1.14 RR of cataract formation (95% CI, 1.01-1.29), compared with placebo, has been reported in the P-1 study, and individuals developing cataracts while on tamoxifen have an RR for cataract surgery of 1.57 (95% CI, 1.16-2.14), compared with placebo.
+100 After 7 years of follow-up in the P-1 study, RRs of cataract formation and cataract surgery were similar to those initially reported.101 In the MORE trial, raloxifene use was not associated with an increase in the incidence of cataracts compared with placebo (RR, 0.9; 95% CI, 0.8-1.1).
+155 In the STAR trial, the incidence of cataract development and occurrence of cataract surgery were significantly higher in the group receiving tamoxifen compared with the group receiving raloxifene.
+103,155 The rate of cataract development (RR, 0.80; 95% CI, 0.72-0.89) and the rate of cataract surgery (RR, 0.79; 95% CI, 0.70-0.90) were about 20% less in the raloxifene group than in the tamoxifen group.
+103,155 Thus, patients experiencing visual symptoms while undergoing treatment with tamoxifen should seek ophthalmologic evaluation.